Beijing U5: Beijing/BJEV EU5 (electric version)

 Same as the first generation Beijing Auto Senova D50 sedan, the second generation D50 also spawned an electric version manufactured and sold under the BJEV brand.
 The electric version of the second generation D50 was also sold under the EU series, and this time it was sold alongside the first-generation-D50-based EU260 as the EU5 replacing the also first-generation-D50-based EU400.

 2020 rebadge

 As of 2020, following the rebranding of the Beijing brand, the BJEV EU5 was rebadged with the Beijing brand while the name remains unchanged, fitting into U-themed sedan range as an electric variant of the Beijing U5 sedan.
 The Beijing EU5 is offered in 8 trim levels with 3 different range variants of 416 km, 460 km, and 501 km.
 Prices ranges from 132,900 yuan to 161,900 yuan.
-The EU5 is powered by a single electric motor good for 218 PS (215 hp /160 kW) and 300 Nm (221 lb-ft) of torque.
+The EU5 is powered by a single electric motor good for 160 kW and 300 Nm of torque.
+The rebadged EU5 also serves as one of Beijing's taxicab vehicles, the other being the EU300 of the previous generation U5.
+The EU300 taxi replaced the aging Hyundai Elantra taxi in 2020 and the Beijing EU5 arrived in 2021 respectively completing Beijing's taxi fleet.
+These taxicabs were added in favour of more electric vehicles on Beijing roads which included buses, motorcycles, and scooters.